ericmichael/sinatra_saas_videos/README.md

 ## Introduction

 The goal in this assignment is to learn how to make a modern Software as a Service (SaaS) product.
-The goal is walk the student through the process of incrementally developing each feature and ending with billing.
+The goal is walk the student through the process of incrementally developing each feature.
 Students will learn how to make simple application features protected by authentication (signing in) and authorization (only seeing what you're allowed to).

-Students will then use Stripe to allow customers to make purchases and have those purchases trigger application code.
+App is preconfigured with Stripe to allow customers to make purchases and have those purchases trigger application code.
 This HW will be based on the idea of making a commercial online video platform.
 Similar examples include: Netflix, Hulu, Art of Jiu-Jitsu Online, Yoga for BJJ, Udemy, and more.

 ## The Task

-Make an online video platform where people must sign-in to view the videos on the platform.
+Make an online video API where people must sign-in to view the videos on the platform.
 Users who are *pro* users are allowed to view *pro* videos.
 Users become *pro* by paying money to upgrade their membership.
 Admins are allowed to see all the videos.
-Admins are also allowed to add new videos to the platform.
+Admins are also allowed to add, update, and delete videos.